-All work should be sent to:

-Cambridge Assessment International Education

-DC10, Hill Farm Road

-Whittlesford Cambridge CB22 4FZ
+All work should be sent to: Cambridge Assessment International Education DC10, Hill Farm Road Whittlesford Cambridge CB22 4FZ United Kingdom

-United Kingdom

 - 1 Before despatch, painted work must be completely dry and work using chalk, pastels or charcoal must be fixed.
-Glass must not be sent - 2 Sheets of candidates' work should not be individually wrapped in tissue paper or protective film.
+Glass must not be sent. - 2 Sheets of candidates' work should not be individually wrapped in tissue paper or protective film.
 A single loose sheet of tissue paper may be placed on top of each candidate's work. - 3 Work for each component must be sent separately. - (i) For Coursework, follow the same procedures but do not send in the same packet. - (ii) You must send the work from all candidates. - (iii) The work for Coursework must be submitted according to the coursework submission date.
-For more information, go to the samples database www.cambridgeinternational.org nrough a global perspective and develop a lasting passion for learning.' nai Xiaoning, Deputy Principal, The High School Affiliated to Renmin University of China Cambridge Assessment
+For more information, go to the samples database www.cambridgeinternational.org

-'While studying Cambridge IGCSE and Cambridge International A Levels, students broaden their horizons
+'While studying Cambridge IGCSE and Cambridge International A Levels, students broaden their horizons through a global perspective and develop a lasting passion for learning.'